alberto-dellera/alberto-dellera.github.io/_posts/2009-08-11-fast-refresh-of-single-table-materialized-views-algorithm-summary.md

 ## Log snapshots

 The first step in the refresh algorithm is to take a log snapshot, exactly as in the join-only case, by setting snaptime\$\$  current time.
-Hencethe marked log rows (the ones and only ones to consider for propagation) will be characterized by snaptime\$\$ <= current time and > last snapshot refresh time.
+Hence the marked log rows (the ones and only ones to consider for propagation) will be characterized by snaptime\$\$ <= current time and > last snapshot refresh time.
 See the previous post about the join-only case for a more in-depth discussion.

 Note: actually, for the sake of precision, two (minor) differences with the join-only case are that the snapshot statement is exactly the same in all versions (there's no special version for 11.1.0.7) and that the log is not "inspected to count the number and type of the logged modifications".